mkierc/advent-of-code/2017/readme.md

 - [x] Part Two - What is the highest value held in any register during this process?

 #### [Day 9: Stream Processing](src/day_09)
-- [ ] Part One - What is the total score for all groups in your input?
+- [x] Part One - What is the total score for all groups in your input?
+- [ ] Part Two - How many non-canceled characters are within the garbage in your puzzle input?